Group Classes (St. Louis, MO) CLICK HERE

 “This is a wonderful way to bond with your baby that is intentional.
 Just you and your baby being with each other.” — Michelle

 Suzanne Tucker, PT and Certified Educator of Infant Massage runs an outpatient holistic rehabilitation center with her husband Shawn in St. Louis Missouri where they live with their four children.
 She has been teaching Infant Massage to child-focused groups for over a decade including Parents As Teachers, Children’s Hope International, La Leche League, foster parent agencies and more.
 Suzanne is passionate about attachment and the healing powers of touch.
-She’s been a regular guest on Great Day St. Louis, KMOV Ch 4′s Parenting Expert Segment in St. Louis and the founder of My Mommy Meetup, the largest free parenting group in St. Louis, created to help moms connect “in real life” with over twenty live events a month.
+She’s been a regular guest on Great Day St. Louis, KMOV Ch 4′s Parenting Expert Segment in St. Louis and is the founder of My Mommy Meetup, the largest free mom’s group in St. Louis, created to help moms connect “in real life” with ten to twenty live events a month.

 In the News